greatmanokonkwo/vics/README.md

 **Powered by Nvidia**

-VICS is an end-to-end learning based visual impairment device that strives that make the world more accessible to people who are visually impaired.
+VICS is an end-to-end learning based visual impairment device that strives to make the world more accessible to the visually impaired.
 VICS is currently made up of three separate systems that work to bring the world to the user via a suite of information rallying devices including vibration motors and speech enabled assistance.

 ## TO-DO